brainhack-school2020/BHS_Project_dMRI/README.md

 ## Summary

-This project is about diffusion magnetic resonance (MR) data processing and analysis.
-It mainly consists of three parts: brain diffusion MR data preprocessing, diffusion MRI images reconstruction, data visualization and left and right hemispherical preprocessed MR images classification.
+This project is about diffusion magnetic resonance (dMR) data processing and analysis.
+It mainly consists of three parts: brain dMR data preprocessing, dMRI reconstruction, data visualization and left and right hemispherical preprocessed MR images classification.
 The whole procedures can be found in [this Jupyter Notebook file](https://github.com/brainhack-school2020/BHS_Project_dMRI/blob/master/dMRI%20Reconstruction%20Project.ipynb).
 Explanations about procedures results and other details are given in it.

 With reproducibility being a primary concern, this project was completed by using open-source softwares/tools (Python, FSL, DIPYPE...) and dataset (dHCP and PRIME).
-It can be as a simple tutorial/example for new students in neuroscience (diffusion MR brain imaging) to familiar/start with their further neuroscience study.
+It can be as a simple tutorial/example for new students in neuroscience (dMR brain imaging) to familiar/start with their further neuroscience work.

 ## Project definition